AlexGustafsson/pewview/README.md

 </p>

 # PewView
-### A self-hosted network visualization on a 3D globe with support for IPFIX, Netflow and sFlow
+### A self-hosted network visualization on a 3D globe with support for IPFIX, Netflow, sFlow and more

 Note: PewView is currently being actively developed.
 Until it reaches v1.0.0 breaking changes may occur in minor versions.